ItayRosen/OpenIoT/docs/library/README.md

 ````

 ## WiFi Manager
 You can use [WiFi Manager](https://github.com/tzapu/WiFiManager) alongside OpenIoT for better security (by avoiding hard coding sensitive data) and for better WiFi handling.
 If you are not familiar with it, from its docs, it's a `WiFi Connection manager with web captive portal`.
 We are definitely recommending using it.
+Please note that using WiFiManager will take approximately additional 4,720 & 31,000 Bytes of SRAM & Flash Memory (respectively).
 Here's a basic example (without storing the token as a custom parameter - will be added in a future update):
 ````
 #include <Openiot.h>
 #include <ESP8266WiFi.h>